 RDC grants are intended to support and encourage research which is broadly interpreted to include the sciences and non-sciences, including the humanities and the fine and performing arts.
 Grants are awarded for the fiscal year July 1 through June 30.
 Any RDC allocated money must be spent within this time period.
 See the official policy in the faculty handbook.

-Recipients are asked to acknowledge RDC funding in any publications or presentations with this statement:
+All recipients of RDC grants are to acknowledge RDC funding in any publications or presentations with the following statement:

 This work was funded all or in part by a grant from the East Tennessee State University